Ahren-Chen/MeshGenerator/README.md

 To generate an island type from an existing mesh, go to `island` directory, and use `java -jar` to run the product.
 The product takes an input mesh file and an output name for the resulting generated mesh.
 The product also takes in the `mode` of the island.
+The black segments that are generated are roads (star network), while the red ones are secondary roads used to increase mobility (bonus)

 ## Possible modes:
 - lagoon, bridge, star (default: lagoon)